 Jaymee Beveridge is a proud Aboriginal woman from far north Queensland with family ties to the Torres Strait Islands and Palm Island.
 Jaymee embraces her mixed heritage, stating she is richer culturally for being jointly raised in a Greek and Indigenous Australian family environment.

-Jaymee was appointed the Executive Director (Indigenous Strategy) in 2021 and has been the Director of Woolyungah Indigenous Centre at UOW since 2018.
-Jaymee has over 17 years’ experience in the Australian public service sector, specialising in Community and Family Services.
-She has led and managed multi-disciplinary teams in the non-government and not for profit sector.
-Throughout her career, Jaymee has worked with the nation’s most vulnerable, high needs and complex individuals and families.
+Jaymee was appointed the Vice President, Indigenous Strategy and Engagement in 2023.
+Prior to this role, she served as the Executive Director (Indigenous Strategy) starting in 2021 and had been the Director of Woolyungah Indigenous Centre at UOW since 2018.
+With over 17 years of experience in the Australian public service sector, Jaymee specialises in Community and Family Services.
+She has successfully led and managed multidisciplinary teams within the non-government and not-for-profit sectors.
+Throughout her career, Jaymee's focus has been on assisting the nation’s most vulnerable, high-needs, and complex individuals and families.